-SUPPLIES:

-Seed Starting Soil Mix

-Seed Container and Trays
+SUPPLIES: Seed Starting Soil Mix Plant Labels Markers Seed Container and Trays Light Source Seeds

-Plant Labels

-Markers

-Light Source

-Seeds

-- Check the seed packets for information regarding number of weeks to be planted indoors before last date for frost.
-The last date for frost in Colorado Springs is May 15. - 2.
+- 1. Check the seed packets for information regarding number of weeks to be planted indoors before the last date for frost. - 2.
 Fill plant containers even to the top with seed starting mix. (not potting soil) - 3.
 Water lightly just to put small amount of moisture into the soil. - 4.
 Plant 2 to 3 seeds in each cell.
 Tamp down seeds into the soil.
-Cover lightly with more soil mix.

-- 5. Label each cell with plant variety and date.
+Cover lightly with more soil mix. - 5.
+Label each cell with plant variety and date.
 You may want to keep more details about the plant variety and observations about germination and seedling growth in a garden journal. - 6.
 Water lightly again after the entire tray has been planted. - 7.
 Cover tray with plastic wrap or plastic cover. - 8.
-Most seeds require temperature of 65 to 75 degrees to germinate.
+Most seeds require a temperature of 65 to 75 degrees to germinate.
 You may want to use a heating mat to increase the rate of germination. - 9.
-Most seeds will not germinate without light and will perform best with 12 to 16 hours of light each day. - Grow lights make this process much easier, but south-facing window sills will work.
+Most seeds will not germinate without light and will perform best with 12 to 16 hours of light each day.

+- 10. Grow lights make this process much easier, but south-facing window sills will work.
 Trays on windowsills must be turned 180 degrees every day. - 11.
-Check every day for moisture levels.
-Be careful not to overwater.
-Soil just needs to be moist.
+Check every day that soil is moist and be careful to not overwater.